<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3749210&amp;fmt=gif">

 To solve the problem of external RF interference, engineers can install RF and IR attenuating window films to contain indoor signals and keep out interfering external radio frequencies.

 This is what DAS Shield™ is for.
 Signals Defense developed DAS Shield™ to help create a more efficient in-building wireless network.
 By insulating a building from outdoor RF interference, in-building wireless systems don’t need to compete with an outdoor signal.
-Especially in densely populated urban areas, where significant wireless traffic exists, DAS Shield helps your in-building wireless system work as planned.
+Especially in densely populated urban areas, where significant wireless traffic exists, DAS Shield helps your in-building wireless system work efficiently.

 Our RF and IR attenuating window films can also prevent different signals from encroaching on each other’s range of coverage.
 Indoor signal encroachment can become a problem when tenants, who are likely to subscribe to various mobile networks and Internet service providers, can detect each others’ WiFi networks.
 It’s inconvenient at best because employees will have to scroll through a long list of detected WiFi networks to find their office’s network.